billwear/billwear.github.io/index.md

 ### Resisting

 I am resisting the idea of continuing to berate myself and treat myself with disrespect.
 This is partly because my body has started reacting to these choices with what feel like attacks of dizziness and Meniere's disorientation.
-I can confirm that I am not imaginging this, it is strongly correlated, both because it sets on not long after non-self-supporting behavior begins, and fades quickly when the behavior is aborted.
+I can confirm that I am not imagining this, it is strongly correlated, both because it sets on not long after non-self-supporting behavior begins, and fades quickly when the behavior is aborted.
 And using the correct antidote, meclizine, does not have a major effect on this dizziness -- only cessation of the behavior.

 ### Idea Pressure